-- The property must be categorized as commercial/industrial in the valuation roll. - The market value of the developed property must be at least R50, 000,000.00 (Fifty Million Rand) on the municipality's valuation roll.
-(This requirement does not apply to properties in the East London Industrial Development Zone) - The rebate will be phased in over a period of 5 years, from the effective date of the valuation of the improved property in the municipality's valuation roll as follows: - Year 1 50% Year 2 - 40% Year 3 - 30% Year 4 - 20% Year 5 - 10%, thereafter, full rates will be payable.
+- The property must be categorized as commercial/industrial in the valuation roll. - The market value of the developed property must be R50, 000,000.00 (Fifty Million Rand) or above on the municipality's valuation roll.
+(This requirement does not apply to East London Industrial Development zone property owners) - The rebate will be phased in over a period of 5 years, from the effective date of the valuation of the improved property in the municipality's valuation roll as follows:

+Year 1 - 50%

+Year 2 - 40%

+Year 3 - 30%

+Year 4 - 20%

+Year 5 - 10%, thereafter, full rates will be payable.